GamesCreed

 One of the levels needed to be cleared up.

-Uragun’s in the Early Access, which means that the game will continue developing and extending.
-The amount of the levels, and the types of foes, I am sure, will increase in the coming months, step by step.
+Uragun is in Early Access, which means that the game will continue developing and extending.
+The number of levels and the types of foes, I am sure, will increase in the coming months, step by step.

 Uragun, PC, Review, JK8, Levels, Gameplay, Screenshots, GamesCreed